paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2008-12-29-washington_dc.markdown

 This pseudo-grandeur became a bit tiresome after a while, which is possibly why I spent one evening pointing my camera towards the main terminal building at [Washington Dulles][9] International Airport instead.
 Designed by [Eero Saarinen][10] in 1958, the building was planned specifically with new jet powered aircraft in mind -- with a possible future use as a spaceport!
 As a sign of Saarinen's foresight, he designed the terminal with a view towards future expansion, and indeed the building is now double the length of his original design.

-{% figure l-extend "The main terminal building at Washington Dulles International Airport" %}
+{% figure u-extend "The main terminal building at Washington Dulles International Airport" %}
 {% picture showcase /2008/12/washington_dc_dulles.jpg %}
 {% endfigure %}